apigee/apigee-go-gen/README.md

   * `xml-to-yaml` - Transforms a snippet of XML to YAML snippet

-**API Proxy Bundles ↔️ YAML-First API Proxies:**  Convert between traditional API Proxy bundles and a more user-friendly YAML representation.
+**API Proxy Bundles ↔️ YAML-First API Proxies:**  Convert between traditional API proxy bundles and a more user-friendly YAML representation.

-* `bundle-to-yaml` - Transforms an API Proxy bundle to a YAML doc
+* `apiproxy-to-yaml` - Transforms an API proxy bundle to a YAML doc
-* `yaml-to-bundle` - Transforms a YAML doc to an API Proxy bundle
+* `yaml-to-apiproxy` - Transforms a YAML doc to an API proxy bundle

 ### XML to YAML Command